 Probability and Statistics 5 credits Probability models.
 Discrete and continuous random variables, basic concepts of descriptive and statistical inference.
 Queueing theory.
 Applications.
 The course will include use of computer software.
-Prerequisite: MT 135. (spring) Cannot apply both MT 244 and MT 351 toward a mathematics major.
+Prerequisite: a grade of C- or better in MT 135, or permission of instructor. (spring) Cannot apply both MT 244 and MT 351 toward a mathematics, major.